perriera/for_interfaces/linux/INSTALL.md

 ## How to install the tools necessary for C++11/17 projects
-> In this step we need to install all the tools used by this project (that you may or may not already have installed.
+> In this step we need to install all the tools used by this project (that you may or may not already have installed).

  1. **GIVEN** we need to have g++ tools installed
  2. **WHEN** we update the Ubuntu install and install the tools required